cashubtc/nuts/CTF-split-merge.md

 Following the [Gnosis CTF](https://docs.gnosis.io/conditionaltokens/) design, combinatorial markets use **outcome collection IDs** — points on the secp256k1 elliptic curve — to ensure order-independent nesting (commutativity).
 The key insight: `(A|B) & (LO)` must produce the same token regardless of whether you split Choice→Score or Score→Choice.

-Outcome collection IDs are computed using the algorithm defined in [NUT-28][28].
-Because EC point addition is commutative, nesting order does not matter — see [NUT-28 Outcome Collection ID][28] for details.
+Outcome collection IDs are computed using the algorithm defined in [NUT-CTF][CTF].
+Because EC point addition is commutative, nesting order does not matter — see [NUT-CTF Outcome Collection ID][CTF] for details.

 ### Split/Merge for Nested Markets